CartoDB/carto-workshop/03-cartography/exercises/got.md

 ![request](img/got-request.png)

-  3. Replace your user name and template id in the following URL:
+  iii.
+Replace your user name and template id in the following URL:

   `https://cartocdn-ashbu.global.ssl.fastly.net/USERNAME/api/v1/map/named/TEMPLATE_ID/all/{z}/{x}/{y}.png`

-  4. You will end up with a URL similar to this one:
+  iv.
+You will end up with a URL similar to this one:

   `https://cartocdn-ashbu.global.ssl.fastly.net/ramirocartodb/api/v1/map/named/tpl_4dd30d45_4fb8_4dd5_ba4a_f7a92c6c16ac/all/{z}/{x}/{y}.png`